Gbps/nitefury-openocd-flashing-guide/README.md

 ## == Using Windows ==

 - Not yet tested, so no instructions here.
 However, it should be fairly easy to run a similar workflow using the same openocd configuration file and the Windows version of openocd.
-Feel free to put in a PR with instructions if you've got them!
+You can also use a VMWare VM with USB Passthrough, as the above instructions are tested there.
+Feel free to put in a PR with instructions with running native Windows if you've got them!

 # How to Flash with PCIe